 Walnut is an affordable hardwood that comes in several unique colors.
 It gets lighter with age, gaining a stunning golden/honey color.
 People mostly use Walnut for flooring, furniture, cabinets, and carvings.
 It’s decay-resistant, but it’s prone to insect attacks.
 Walnut wood is straight to irregular-grained and sometimes has a curly or wavy structure that enhances its look.
 While working with Walnut, you might sense a mild odor from the wood.
 Due to its charm and reasonable price, many people choose Walnut wood for their projects and renovations.

 |Grain:||Straight-grained, uniform texture|

 Maple is a well-known hardwood with impressive durability.
 Like other hardwoods, it has different species, but the one that stands out most is Hard Maple (Sugar Maple).
-That is the most durable Maple species, so people go for it because of its beautiful looks and undeniable strength.
+It is the most durable Maple species, and people go for it because of its beautiful looks and undeniable strength.